 There’s a lot of great design in Porto!
-From creative independent designers to excellent art galleries, Porto’s design scene is blooming.
+From creative independent designers to excellent art galleries, the Porto design scene is blooming.

-As a first timer in Porto, I was surprised both by the rich selection and the high quality of design in the city.
+As a first timer in Porto, Portugal’s second largest city, I was surprised both by the rich selection and the high quality of designer shops, galleries and creativity in the city.

 Design lovers visiting Porto should head straight to Rua de Miguel Bombarda and the surrounding area, otherwise known as Porto’s art district or art block.

 Wandering the streets around the art block reveals lots and lots of design shops, art galleries, antique shops, artisans’ ateliers, independent fashion stores…